wispborne/starsector-mod-template/README.md

 ## Initial Setup Checklist

 - [ ] Open `build.gradle.kts` and update all values in the `CHANGE ME` at the top.
-- Change the project and package names to be specific to you:
-  - [ ] The easiest way might be to, in IntelliJ, open up `src/main/kotlin/com/example/template`, right-click on the first line (`package com.example.template`) and go to `Refactor - Rename`.
+- [ ] Change the package from the template default.
+In IntelliJ, open up `src/main/kotlin/com/example/template`, right-click on the first line (`package com.example.template`) and go to `Refactor - Rename`.
 From there, you may rename `com.example.template` to anything.
 If it pops up a refactoring preview, keep everything selected and click `Do Refactor`.
-  - [ ] We want to, in `settings.gradle`, change `rootProject.name = 'template'` to be equal to your new name instead (the rename we just did should have already done that).
+- [ ] In `settings.gradle`, change `rootProject.name = 'template'` to be equal to your new name instead (the rename we just did should have already done that).

 ### Optional